univention/ucsschool-id-connector/docs/admin.rst

    You might want to prevent certain user roles from being added or removed to school classes.
    Please be aware that leaving out the ``school_classes`` from the mapping is not sufficient to achieve this: changing the school classes of a user does not only result in a user change event but also a school class change event, which needs to be handled separately.
-You therefore need to use a a derivative of the |KLV| plugin, which is described in the next section.
+You therefore need to use a derivative of the |KLV| plugin, which is described in the next section.